Taste of Chicago

 Eight Bit Tiger was formed in 2011 in Chicago, USA by the Widman brothers Erik and Kent who were at the time transitioning from their indie rock roots.
 Following great praise of their debut album, the band changed course when Erik moved to Stockholm, Sweden in 2012.
 Determined to keep the music alive, the brothers built two recording studios in their respective apartments 6888 kilometers apart (for American readers, that’s 75328 football fields).

 The music had now left the physical plane and entered the digital cloud.
-Sonic experiments and song ideas were sent back and forth, like synapses between neurons, ultimately leading to the creation of This Robot Life, three years in the making.
+Sonic experiments and song ideas were sent back and forth, like synapses between neurons, ultimately leading to the creation of Move Dance Feel, three years in the making.

 The new album harkens to an era of high tops, colorful leg warmers, and dreams where anything was possible.
 Simultaneously, the human factor is counterbalanced by a glimpse into the sonic future from a 80s perspective, where robots have taken over and created a sound of their own.
-While the band’s previous release Parallel Synchronized Randomness sounded more like a rock band wading into the shallow end of the electronic music pool, This Robot Life is a synth-heavy swan dive into the deep end.
+While the band’s previous release Parallel Synchronized Randomness sounded more like a rock band wading into the shallow end of the electronic music pool, Move Dance Feel is a synth-heavy swan dive into the deep end.

 Armed with an arsenal of vintage analog synths, the band does not hesitate with their music ambitions.
 This record is made to make you dance!
 The music takes the listener on a journey to a sweaty dance floor with sounds ranging from funky slap bass, to moments of eardrum-popping synthesized chaos.

 Tracks like Move Dance Feel get the summer party started, while the love song Forever tears on your heart until you can’t help singing along.
 Who knew triangle and square waves could triggers so many emotions?